Dijajana/english-for-designers/03-aboutness/case-study.md

 ## Brief

 I got a list of all of the services with a short description.
-In the beginning, they asked me for the first three illustrations to see if they like the results.
-The only condition was that each illustration has to include Shoptet's mascot Shoptetrix.
-I needed to come up with a concept for each illustration that would fit the category and its description the best.
-Also, I needed to bear in mind the overall visual style of the website, especially the colors.
+In the beginning, I was asked for the first three illustrations to see if they like the results.

+Shoptet's conditions:
+  - Each illustration has to include Shoptet's mascot Shoptetrix.

+My conditions:
+  - Giving each illustration a concept that will fit the category and its description the best.
+  - Bearing in mind the overall visual style of the website, with emphasis on the colors.

 ## Color pallet